mrSpooder/music-dl/README.md

 # music-dl

-This script is meant to make downloading music from youtube easier.
+A script to make downloading music from youtube easier.

 Basically it downloads the audio from a given url (it may be a single video or a playlist), embeds it with whatever metadata youtube-dl is able to find, and